tonitaip-2020/d4-source/README.md

 $env:HF_DATASETS_OFFLINE = "1"
 ```

-Run the script for the language you want to, e.g.:
+Run the script for the language you want to, e.g. (this will scan the Parquet files, and not create Arrow files to save disk space):

 ```
 python .\analyze.py ruby